JeyciHouses1986/gTakeOutThis/README.md

    - Copy your Google Takeout download page URL.
    - Open the app and paste the URL into the “Takeout URL” box.
    - Pick a “Download folder” (create one if needed).
+   - Optional: check “Use system Chrome profile.”
+This launches your installed Chrome with your existing login session.
+The profile path auto‑fills (you can change it).
    - Click “Download Archives”.
-A browser window appears — sign in to Google if asked.
+A Chrome window appears.
+If asked, sign in; the app waits and then starts clicking each archive link in order.
-   - The app clicks each download link and waits for each to complete.
-You can click “Pause” any time to stop and continue later.
+   - You can click “Pause” any time to stop and continue later.
    - You can minimize the app to the system tray; it keeps working.

 2) Extract